The Youth Restoration Project helps organizations, schools and communities resolve problems and achieve goals.

 We observe, discuss and give feedback as your initiative develops.
 Bumps in the road will inevitably appear, because, for example:

-· Some will have unrealistic expectations of immediate results.
+- Some people will have unrealistic expectations of immediate results.

-· Fidelity to the Restorative model can weaken as people slide back into old habits or new people come on.
+- Fidelity to the Restorative model can weaken as people slide back into old habits, or new people come onto your staff.

-· Systems, new or old, fail to work as expected, for reasons that need to be examined and adjusted.
+- Systems, both new or old, may fail to work as expected, for reasons that need to be examined so adjustments can be made.

 A powerful tool with a great variety of uses.